 OCTA will monitor the status of transportation funding in California, promoting the continued stability of existing programs and efforts to address future funding deficiencies to meet transportation infrastructure needs.
-Given that future revenues remain unpredictable, OCTA will also work to protect funding dedicated for transportation purposes, including appropriations made in the fiscal year 2023-24 Budget Act for transit operations and capital projects.
+Given that the State is anticipated to experience a continued deficit, OCTA will work to protect funding dedicated for transportation purposes, including appropriations made in the fiscal year 2024-25 Budget Act for transit operations and capital projects.

-Furthermore, there have been two Executive Orders that will impact OCTA's programs and services, which will be closely monitored to ensure that transportation funds are used for their intended purposes.
-First, Executive Order N-79-20 requires all passenger vehicles and light trucks sold in California to be zero-emission by 2035, and the same for medium- and heavy-duty trucks by 2045.
-And secondly, Executive Order N-19-19, directed the California Transportation Agency to review requirements for discretionary transportation investments to ensure consistency with state emission reduction goals.
-As a result, the State developed the Climate Action Plan for Transportation Infrastructure which detailed recommendations for administering state funds related to transportation in a way that helps the State reach its goals related to climate change.
+Furthermore, executive orders continue to impact OCTA's programs and services.
+Staff closely monitors these efforts to ensure that transportation funds are used for their intended purposes.
+For example, Executive Order N-19-19 directed the California State Transportation Agency to review requirements for discretionary transportation investments to ensure consistency with state emission reduction goals.
+As a result, the State developed the Climate Action Plan for Transportation Infrastructure (CAPTI) which detailed recommendations for administering state funds related to transportation in a way that helps the State reach its goals related to climate change.
+It is anticipated that CAPTI recommendations will be updated in the coming year.
 Key actions to continue to inform the State's goals include:

-- a) Oppose unfunded mandates for transportation agencies, transit providers, and local governments in providing transportation improvements and services; - Oppose cost shifts or changes in responsibility for projects funded by the State to local transportation entities; - c) Support efforts to treat the property tax of single-county transit districts the same as multi-county districts and correct other Educational Revenue Augmentation Fund inequities between like agencies; - d) Support the constitutional protection of all transportation funding resources; - e) Support protecting or expanding local decision-making in programming transportation funds;
+- a) Oppose unfunded mandates for transportation agencies, transit providers, and local governments in providing transportation improvements and services; - b) Oppose cost shifts or changes in responsibility for projects funded by the State to local transportation entities; - c) Support efforts to treat the property tax of single-county transit districts the same as multi-county districts and correct other Educational Revenue Augmentation Fund inequities between like agencies; - d) Support the constitutional protection of all transportation funding resources; - e) Support protecting or expanding local decision-making in programming transportation funds; - f) Oppose efforts to reduce local prerogative over regional program funds; - g) Support efforts to involve county transportation commissions in the development and prioritization of State Highway Operation and Protection Program projects; - h) Oppose redirecting or reclassifying transportation revenue sources, including earned interest, for anything other than their intended purposes; - Support the implementation of federal transportation programs in an equitable manner that promotes traditional funding levels, programming roles, and local discretion in allocation decisions; - j) Oppose policies that significantly increase costs, threatening OCTA's ability to deliver projects and provide transit service; - k) Support removing the barriers for funding transportation projects, including allowing local agencies to advance projects with local funds when state funds are unavailable due to budgetary reasons, and allowing regions to pool federal, state, and local funds in order to limit lengthy amendment processes and streamline project delivery time;

-- f) Oppose efforts to reduce local prerogative over regional program funds; - g) Support efforts to involve county transportation commissions in the development and prioritization of State Highway Operation and Protection Program projects; - h) Oppose redirecting or reclassifying transportation revenue sources, including earned interest, for anything other than their intended purposes; - Support the implementation of federal transportation programs in an equitable manner that promotes traditional funding levels, programming roles, and local discretion in allocation decisions; - j) Oppose policies that significantly increase costs, threatening OCTA's ability to deliver projects and provide transit service; - k) Support removing the barriers for funding transportation projects, including allowing local agencies to advance projects with local funds when state funds are unavailable due to budgetary reasons, and allowing regions to pool federal, state, and local funds in order to limit lengthy amendment processes and streamline project delivery time; - Seek to ensure OCTA's projects and programs related to the 2028 Olympic and Paralympic Games in Los Angeles are eligible for any related funding incentives and project delivery tools; - m) Support flexibility in the application of "disadvantaged" and "low-income" communities to ensure that transportation funding flows to each region's most impacted areas, allowing OCTA to best meet the needs of its local communities.
+- Support flexibility in the application of "disadvantaged" and "low-income" communities to ensure that transportation funding flows to each region's most impacted areas, allowing OCTA to best meet the needs of its local communities; - m) Support dedicated funding for transit operations, preferably through an ongoing formulaic approach; - n) Support efforts that allow for agencies complying with SB 375 (Chapter 728, Statutes of 2008) to be eligible for transportation funding.

 III.
-FISCAL REFORMS AND ISSUES
+FISCAL REFORMS & ISSUES